anacmolina/ML-DFT/README.md

 conda install -c conda-forge scikit-learn
 ```

-This code held in the repository was used for the following research:
+The code held in this repository was used for the following research:

 **Active Learning of Boltzmann Samplers and Potential Energies with Quantum Mechanical Accuracy**
 *Ana Molina-Taborda, Pilar Cossio, Olga Lopez-Acevedo and Marylou Gabrié*